Masaki-Morimoto/Grad-CAM_for_fluid-flows/README.md

 For citations, please use the reference below:

-Masaki Morimoto, Kai Fukami, Kai Zhang, and Koji Fukagata "Generalization techniques of neural networks for fluid flow estimation," Neural Computing and Applications (2021).
+Masaki Morimoto, Kai Fukami, Kai Zhang, and Koji Fukagata "Generalization techniques of neural networks for fluid flow estimation," Neural Computing and Applications, 34(5), 3647-3669 (2022).

 Authors provide no guarantees for this code.
 Use as-is and for academic research use only; no commercial use allowed without permission.